SvyatSlav/Auditorius.PBPlatform.Analyzers/README.md

 # Auditorius.PBPlatform.Analyzers

-Code Anazyers and Fix'es using in [Audtitorius](http://td.auditorius.ru/) PBP-team
+Set of Roslyn-based Code Anazyers and Fix'es used in [Audtitorius](http://td.auditorius.ru/) PBP-team

 To add these analyzers to your project use the NuGet package.
 In the Visual Studio Package Manager Console exeute the following: